Xelvise/onepetro-chatbot/README.md

 - **Citations**: Attached to each response of the Chatbot are citations of related papers with their hyperlinks that the Researcher may find helpful.
 You can think of this like a Recommendation system, based on User preference (i.e, selected paper).

-It's worth noting that the Chatbot isn't a generic one for casual chats.
+- **Guardrails**: It's worth noting that the Chatbot isn't a generic one for casual chats.
 Once spotted, the chatbot gives a reprimand, saying - `My apologies!
 As an Energy Industry Chatbot, I'm only able to respond to queries related to the Energy Industry.`

 No citation whatsoever is given to a generic query.
 This is to ensure that the Chatbot is used for its intended purpose only.